iooe/laravel-comments/readme.md

 php artisan vendor:publish --provider="tizis\laraComments\Providers\ServiceProvider" --tag=config
 ```
  ### Publish views (customization)

  The default UI is made for Bootstrap 4, but you can change it however you want.

+ ⚠⚠⚠⚠**WARNING**⚠⚠⚠⚠

+ All view examples include js/css files for correct working.
+The possibility of conflict with your scripts and styles.

 ```bash
 php artisan vendor:publish --provider="tizis\laraComments\Providers\ServiceProvider" --tag=views